posted June 5, 2019

 What can safety professionals do to help companies avoid litigation and keep their employees safe?
 How can mobile device distractions be remedied without infringing on employee privacy and rights?
 What policies and practices should employers implement?
 What are the liabilities for each party?

-Join Columbia Southern University for “Linking Mobile Devices and Workplace Safety,” a recorded webinar discussion and Q&A session about these topics.
+Columbia Southern University hosted “Linking Mobile Devices and Workplace Safety,” a webinar discussion and Q&A session about these topics.
 CSU’s occupational health and safety professor Ralph Blessing led the discussion.
-View the recorded webinar by following the link below or continue reading for the video transcript.
+The following is a transcript of the webinar.

 First of all, I'd like to welcome you.
 Today we're going to be discussing cellphones and other electronic distractions that affect the workplace.
 Our particular interest will be the distracted driving aspect of cellphone usage – we would call that a work zone – and then in the construction industry.